VoiceOfDarkness/holbertonschool-AirBnB_clone_v3/README.md

 ---

-<p align="center"> This project aims to develop a command-line interpreter for managing objects in an AirBnB-like application.
-The interpreter facilitates the creation, storage, retrieval, updating, and deletion of various objects such as users, states, cities, and places.
+<p align="center"> This project aims to develop a command-line interpreter and a RESTful API for managing objects in an AirBnB-like application.
+The interpreter and API facilitate the creation, storage, retrieval, updating, and deletion of various objects such as users, states, cities, and places.
     <br>
 </p>